KRJC

 KRJC (95.3 FM) is a radio station licensed to serve Elko, Nevada.
-The station is owned by Paul and Ketra Gardner, through licensee Elko Broadcasting Company, Inc. It airs a country music format.
+The station is owned by Paul and Ketra Gardner, through licensee Elko Broadcasting Company.
+It airs a country music format.

-The station was assigned the KRJC call letters by the Federal Communications Commission on February 17, 1981.
-But, The K255CE 98.9 Frequency, has Been off air.
+KRJC was assigned its current call letters by the FCC on February 17, 1981.
+The station was originally owned by Holiday Broadcasting of Salt Lake City, headed by Ralph J. Carlson, a member of the Nevada Broadcasters Hall of Fame.
+The station has held a Country music format for over 42 years.

+In 2018, KRJC was acquired by Paul Gardner's Elko Radio Company for $300,000 from Holiday Broadcasting.